 An individual under notice of redundancy is entitled to reasonable time off to look for alternative employment or to arrange training.
 This needs to be agreed with the manager.

-The Research Development Unit is available to assist and support researchers with interview skills or guidance on making funding applications.
+- Research Innovation Services (RIS) or the Careers Service are available to assist and support researchers with interview skills or guidance on making funding applications.